-Listing 3.7: Checking out all the work items of a task in a single call may be used as an alternative to the checkOut method and, as the name implies, takes care of checking out every child work item, including the first one.
+For convenience, a method inherited from InterfaceBWebsideController is available to Custom Services that encapsulates the functionality of the code in listing 3.6.
+The method, checkOutAllInstancesOfThisTask, may be used as an alternative to the checkOut method and, as the name implies, takes care of checking out every child work item, including the first one.
 That is, there is no need to check out the original enabled item first before working through the other child items, as in the previous method.
 Indeed, the checkOutAllInstancesOfThisTask method is passed the entire enabled WorkItemRecord as an argument, and it will throw an Exception if its status is anything other than 'Enabled'.
 The method can be used for single-instance atomic tasks, too.
 The usage of the method is demonstrated in Listing 3.7, which shows an alternate handleEnabledWorkItemEvent implementation to the one in Listing 3.1.